amir-danesh/rpc-http-based-exceptions/README.md

 A collection of custom RPC Exceptions for NestJS Microservices, standardizing error responses.

-You can Basically throw RPC Exceptions that are standard HTTP Exceptions.
+You can basically throw RPC Exceptions that are standard HTTP Exceptions.

 ## Installation